2020 Presidential Polls: Close To Half Of All Voters Have Already Decided They Won’t Vote For Donald Trump

 The 2020 presidential election is still more than a year away, but half of all voters have already decided they won’t be casting a ballot for Donald Trump, a new poll shows.

 As NBC News reported, the latest NBC News/Wall Street Journal poll showed that close to half of all registered voters will not vote for Trump, no matter who is representing the Democratic Party next year.
-A total of 46 percent said they are “certain to voter against Trump” while 34 percent said they are “certain to vote for Trump” in 2020.
-That left 17 percent who said they could consider voting for Trump depending on who won the Democratic nomination.
+A total of 46 percent said they are certain to vote against Trump while 34 percent said they will certainly vote to re-elect the president in 2020.
+That left 17 percent who said they could consider voting for Trump depending on who wins the Democratic nomination.

 The report noted that this leaves almost no margin of error for Trump as he seeks to pick up the undecided voters.